-KVH's guidance and stabilization service sales include product repairs, engineering services provided under development contracts and extended warranty sales.
+KVH's guidance and stabilization service sales include product repairs, engineering services provided under development contracts, and extended warranty sales.

+(2) Summary of Significant Accounting Policies

-(2) Basis of Presentation
+Basis of Presentation

 The accompanying consolidated financial statements of KVH Industries, Inc. and its wholly owned subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The Company has evaluated all subsequent events through the date of this filing.
 All significant intercompany accounts and transactions have been eliminated in consolidation.